Großheppach

-Großheppach ("big Heppach") is a town district or Stadtteil within the town of Weinstadt ("Wine City") in Baden-Württemberg, Germany.
+Großheppach ("big Heppach"; Grossheppach in English orthography) is a town district or Stadtteil within the town of Weinstadt ("Wine City") in Baden-Württemberg, Germany.
 The Stadtteil, which lies in the Rems Valley, is home to 4,398 residents (as of January 2012).
 Großheppach and Kleinheppach are located along the Heppach, a small stream that flows into the river Rems.
 The village of Großheppach, the Weiler Gundelsbach, and the homestead Wolfshof belong to the Stadtteil, which has borders that exactly match those of the earlier municipality of Großheppach.
 Its neighbor Kleinheppach ("small Heppach"), on the other hand, is now part of the municipality of Korb.

 History

 Großheppach was first identified as Hegnesbach in 1236.